 There has been a resurgence of interest in national CHW programs in low- and middle-income countries.
 A lack of strong research evidence persists, however, about the most efficient and effective strategies to ensure optimal, sustained performance of CHWs at scale.
 The authors have developed a generic CHW logic model that proposes a theoretical causal pathway to improved performance.

 This tool can be used to identify design and implementation gaps in both small- and national-scale CHW programs, and close gaps in policy and practice.

-The UN High-Level Meeting (HLM) on UHC, held on September 23, 2019, during the United Nations General Assembly, was the most significant political meeting held on UHC to date.
+The UN High-Level Meeting on UHC, held on September 23, 2019, during the United Nations General Assembly, was the most significant political meeting held on UHC to date.

 This resource defines a Viable, Integrated Community Health Platform, and explains how MCSP introduces and supports high-impact health interventions in 24 USAID priority countries to end preventable child and maternal deaths.